allanhortle/Centurion/README.md

 Installation
 ------------------------------------------------------------------------

+###OSX

-Clone it or download into your packages directory.
+Clone it into your packages directory.

+    cd ~/Library/Application Support/Sublime Text 2/Packages

+    git clone git://github.com/burticlies/Centurion.git 'Theme - Centurion'

+Make sure you have the `Theme - Centurion` at the end of the command so it is placed in the correct folder.
-Make sure that it resides in a folder called `Theme - Centurion` Unless of course you feel like experiencing the wrath of none icons.
+Unless of course you feel like experiencing the wrath of none icons.

 Then press `super+,` to access your `Settings - User` and insert: